 Static-Passive stretching – What is it?

-Passive stretching is a technique in which you are relaxed and make no contribution to range of motion.
+Passive stretching is a technique in which you are relaxed and make no contribution to a range of motion.
 Instead, an external force is created by a manual or mechanical outside agent.
 Passive stretching is preferred when the elasticity of the muscles and connective tissues to be stretched (antagonists) restricts flexibility and for muscles or tissues undergoing rehabilitation.

 - Effective when the agonist (the primary muscle responsible for the movement) is too weak to respond.

 - Effective when attempts to inhibit the tight muscles are unsuccessful.

 - It is preferred when the elasticity of the muscles to be stretched (antagonists) restricts flexibility.

 - It allows stretching beyond one’s active range of motion.

 - It provides a reserve for increasing the joint’s active mobility.

 - Direction, duration and intensity can be measured when more advanced stretching machines and modalities are used in rehabilitative therapy.

 - It can promote team camaraderie when athletes stretch their partners.